 - 2 bay leaves

-- 2 or 3 tablespoons cajun seasoning purchased or homemade depending on heat tolerance.
+- 2 tbsp Creole seasoning can use 3 tbsp depending on heat tolerance.

-EXCEPT for the shrimp, combine all of the ingredients into a slow cooker.
+- Combine all of the ingredients into a slow cooker.
 Cook on high 4 hours or low for 6 hours, stirring occasionally.
-15 minutes before serving stir in shrimp.

-Cooking it in the slow cooker you can get the party started before you even get home!
+Using a slow cooker makes everything easy, and as a result, gets the party started before you even get home!